Superconductivity in Weyl semimetals in a strong pseudomagnetic field: Introduction

 Nontrivial topology of Weyl semimetals, whose Weyl nodes are sources and sinks of the Berry flux, plays an important role in their superconducting properties~\cite{Schnyder:rev-2015,Sato:2017}.
 In general, there exist two distinctive types of superconducting pairing that could be realized in Weyl semimetals~\cite{Cho-Moore:2012,Wei:2014vsa,Hosur:2014fba,Bednik:2015tha,Kobayashi:2015,Hashimoto-Sato:2016,Kim-Gilbert:2016}.
 The first is the \emph{inter-node} pairing of quasiparticles from the Weyl nodes of opposite chirality.
 The other type of pairing is the \emph{intra-node} one, which involves quasiparticles from the same Weyl node of a given chirality.
 The intra-node pairing leads to spin-singlet Cooper pairs with nonzero total momenta and, consequently, produces a LOFF-type state.
 On the other hand, the inter-node pairing might allow for spin-singlet and spin-triplet pairings with zero total momentum.
-The competition of intra- and inter-node pairing states in Weyl semimetals is subtle and depends on model details.
+The competition of intra- and inter-node pairing states in Weyl semimetals is subtle and depends on the model details.
 For example, it was argued that the inter-node pairing could be more favorable energetically than the intra-node one~\cite{Bednik:2015tha}, even though the former has point nodes in the gap function~\cite{Meng-Balents:2012,Cho-Moore:2012}.

 Another important manifestation of the nontrivial topology of Weyl semimetals is the topologically protected surface Fermi arc states, which connect the projections of the bulk Weyl nodes of opposite chiralities onto the surface~\cite{Wan:2011udc}.
 Similarly to the case of topological insulators~\cite{Fu-Kane:2008}, these surface states modify the superconducting proximity effect.
 For example, it was shown~\cite{Chen:2016} that the Fermi arcs allows for a $p$-wave interface superconducting state with a single gapless Majorana mode in a Weyl semimetal with broken TR but intact mirror symmetry.
+Furthermore, it was shown that an exotic surface state with crossed flat bands in the superconducting state of a Weyl semimetal is possible due to the Fermi arcs~\cite{Lu-Tanaka:2016}.